catherinetran04/vacuum_ai_agents/README.md

 ```

 ## Compare Agents
-• We use se the compare_agents function to compare the three agents in the trivial environment.
+• We use the compare_agents function to compare the three agents in the trivial environment.
 Within the code, we return the results of the comparison.
 ```
 Compare:  [(<function ModelBasedVacuumAgent at 0x11f98f5b0>, 9), (<function RandomVacuumAgent at 0x11f98f400>, -485.7), (<function ReflexVacuumAgent at 0x11f98f520>, -989)]
 ```